WeAreUSS/AzureFunctionDemo/README.md

 # AzureFunctionDemo

-Addewd WenHook to notify Azure of code changes.
+Addwed WenHook to notify Azure of code changes.
+Captured Respopnse from GetHub